 icon-logo-star

 • Extensive visa-free access: Spanish passport holders enjoy visa-free or visa-on-arrival access to over 180 countries, including the USA, Canada, and the majority of countries in Europe, Asia, and Latin America.
-This makes international travel for both leisure and business highly convenient and hassle-free.
+This makes international travel for both leisure and business highly convenient.

 • EU membership benefits: As Spain is a member of the European Union, Spanish citizens have the right to live, work, and study in any other EU country without the need for additional permits or visas, offering a wealth of opportunities for career growth, education, and cultural experiences.